 Find places to stay in Florence here at the Agoda booking site (the site I use for booking hotels and hostels).

 Personally, I stayed at an excellent hostel called the Emerald Palace in front of the Chapel of Medici.
-It’s got a great location with the option of private rooms and dorms and is good value for money.
+It’s got a great location with the option of private rooms and dorms, and is good value for money.

 Getting To and From Florence

-Florence is easily connected with the rest of Italy by train, bus or by plane.
+Florence is easily connected with the rest of Italy by train, bus or plane.
 Train travel is my favourite way to get around in any country, and in Italy, train travel is the best.
 Here’s the train website for Italy with timetables and fares.

 Florence & Tuscany